On this page, you will find links to software and web services of use in the course.

 Game Management Tools

-Gametester (web page) - same as Gameplayer except that it allows users to cut and paste their own rulesheets and stylesheets.
+Gamemanager (web page) - allows users to cut and paste their own rulesheets and stylesheets and run matches between automated game players.

 Game Checker (web page) - checks for common errors in game descriptions.